-Round up a passel of Christian historical fiction these days and you’ll notice something interesting: A large number of westerns—novels set in the Wild West of the past complete with cattle ranchers, cowboys, criminals, strong women, and romance.
-Westerns are a perennial popular subgenre of Christian fiction, according to authors and publishers, and the genre shows no signs of slowing down.
+Round up a passel of publishers of Christian historical fiction these days and you’ll notice something interesting: A large number of westerns—novels set in the Wild West of the past complete with cattle ranchers, cowboys, criminals, strong women, and romance.
+While the Western has waned a bit in popularity in the fiction market at large, such stories remain a popular subgenre of Christian fiction.
+And according to authors and publishers, the allure of the Western remains strong, even if they aren't exactly Christian fiction.

 “The romance of the Old West is sewn into American lore and history, and I think readers connect with a lot of elements of these stories,” said Jessica Sharpe, senior acquisitions editor at Bethany House, a division of Baker Publishing Group.
 “The good-vs-evil storylines, the American ideals of hard work and independence, the purity of wide-open spaces.
 Even a fascination with the everyday rhythms of pioneer life.”